objectionary/eo-threads/README.md

 Dataization of the `thread` object means waiting for its finish.
 If the thread is terminated, dataization returns `error`.

+A thread starts on the first attempt to take `@` from it.

 ## How to Contribute

 Fork repository, make changes, send us a pull request.